NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 South-Indian style-Dosa sambar.

-• In Sri Lanka and Kerala, a similar kind of batter is used in Uttappam, served with vegetables, fish, or chicken curry.
+• In Sri Lanka and Kerala, similar batter is used in Uttappam, a dish served with vegetables, fish, or chicken curry.

 You may also like to read ≻≻